-If Zero Waste Sonoma member agencies agree to commit flow of organic materials to the facility, the new facility is anticipated to be built and operational by January 2022, and will be able to manage up to 120,000 TPY of organic waste, including green waste, food waste, biosolids, and manure.
+If Zero Waste Sonoma member agencies agree to commit flow of organic materials to the facility, the new facility is anticipated to be built and operational by 2023, and will be able initially to manage 120,000 TPY of organic waste, including green waste, food waste, and manure.
+Eventually, the facility will be able to manage up to 150,000 TPY.